Laser radiation emitted for the laser system can be harmful if proper procedures are not followed.

 - If the client has active or frequent outbreaks of herpes, you will avoid treatment because the heat from the laser may cause an outbreak.

-- High settings used when treating with laser can result in thermal damage to the treated skin, resulting in burning and blistering.
+- High settings used when treating with lasers can result in thermal damage to the treated skin, resulting in burning and blistering.